Belledune

 Belledune is a port village in the Canadian province of New Brunswick.
 It has a population of 1,325, and straddles the boundary between Restigouche County and Gloucester County, New Brunswick.

 The community of Belledune was created through the amalgamation of Jacquet River, Armstrong Brook, and Belledune in 1994.
 The community dubbed itself a "Supervillage" after this amalgamation.
-Belledune's population meets the requirements as a "Town" under the Municipalities Act of the Province of New Brunswick, but it has not requested a change in municipal status and therefore remains as a village.
+Belledune's population meets the requirements as a "Town" under the Local Governance Act, but it has not requested a change in municipal status and therefore remains as a village.

 Belledune is one of the few municipalities not significantly affected by the province's 2023 local governance reforms.

 History

-The village, "Big Dune", was first settled by François Guittard (middle name: Joseph) around 1815, with a land grant approval in 1825 for two lots of land of 200 acres each.
+The village, "Big Dune", was first settled by François Joseph Guittard around 1815, with a land grant approval in 1825 for two lots of land of 200 acres each.

 Guittard was born in Fauxbourg, St. Antoine, France, around 1774, and after fighting in Napoleon's army, in 1801, he defected to the British Army.
 Guittard worked as a navigator, and helped map the New Brunswick coastline with the British military.

 Guittard and his wife Marie LeFilatre emigrated to Canada, and after a brief settling in Rivière-Ouelle, Quebec, they resettled in New Brunswick, where the promise of a land grant became a possibility.

 Settlers from the Miramichi Valley moved towards Belledune after the 1825 Great Miramichi Fire.